Conformal Prediction-Based MPC for Stochastic Linear Systems

 \section{SIMULATION EXAMPLE}

 We demonstrate the proposed approach in a numerical example on an open-loop unstable linearized inverted pendulum and compare the method to solving the stochastic optimal control problem \cref{opt:sftoc}, applying the tube policy proposed in~\cite{vlahakis2024_conformal}.
-Further, we compare the size of the prediction regions obtained from our approach to PRS based on mean-variance information obtained from data and to the ground-truth Gaussian PRS from \cite{hewing2020_recursively}.
+Further, we compare the size of the prediction regions obtained from our approach to PRS based on mean-variance information obtained from data.
+The system dynamics are given by \cref{eq:output-dynamics}, subject to tracking costs $\ell(x, u) = \norm{x - x_s}_Q^2 + \norm{u - u_s}_R^2$, with $(x_s, u_s)$ a steady state of~\cref{eq:output-dynamics}, corresponding terminal cost $V_\text{f}(x) = \| x - x_s \|_P^2$, and constraints $\mathcal X, \mathcal U$.
+We set $K$ as the infinite-horizon LQR controller for $Q, R$ and obtain $P$ from the discrete-time Riccati equation.
+The goal is for a maximum violation probability of $\vartheta = 0.1$ to hold over a horizon $\bar N = 100$, where the MPC horizon is $N = 20$.
+The optimization problems \cref{opt:cpmpc} and \cref{opt:lqgmpc} are implemented using the \emph{ampyc} framework \cite{ampyc}.
+All numerical values are in \ifarXiv the \hyperref[sec:appendix]{Appendix}. \else \cite[Appendix]{vogel2025conformalmpc}. \fi